Using CRM to Support Marketing Communication

 As with marketing automation, sales force automation can help salespeople streamline the task of communicating with prospective customers during the sales process.
 A salesperson can can set up automated triggers to send specific communications to sales leads at various points in the process.
 For example, when an individual requests a product demonstration, a sales automation system might automatically send a set of communications to set up a virtual meeting for the demo.
 The system could then check whether that lead has downloaded a marketing piece comparing product features versus competitors’.
 If not, the system would automatically send that informational piece in a follow-up email message.

 CRM and Marketing Automation in Action

-The following video explains how a Precor, a B2B gym-equipment company, uses its CRM system with marketing automation to better understand and anticipate customer needs.
+The following video from Salesforce describes the difference between a CRM and marketing automation to better understand and anticipate customer needs.
 It translates the information from the CRM system to more efficient marketing, better customer service, and increased sales.
-This video was produced by Salesforce.com, the CRM company that provides the two systems Precor uses: Sales Cloud (CRM) and Pardot (marketing automation system).
+This video was produced by Salesforce.com.
 Notice that the video not only trumpets the value of these systems, but the video itself is a polished piece of marketing communication (promoting Salesforce.com).